 "Folk Singer" has been an audiophile staple for years.
 It always gets a bunch of play at hi-fi shows.
 It's a no-doubter demonstration disc.
 But never before has it sounded like this!
-Never has it been cut at 45rpm!
+Never has it been cut at 33 rpm!
 There are a handful of landmark albums in any genre.
 In the blues, one of them is Muddy Waters' "Folk Singer".
 Originally released in 1964, "Folk Singer" was the only acoustic album Waters ever recorded, thus becoming the first and perhaps best blues concept album ever.
 Muddy of course started out playing acoustic blues in the Delta, and he's clearly very comfortable in this return to his roots, which was designed to appeal to the mid-1960s surge of interest in folk music.
 Muddy's supporting cast includes a very young Buddy Guy on guitar, Willie Dixon at the upright bass and Clifton James on drums.
 This recording has enormous presence with ample room for Muddy's booming voice to resonate.